rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 Fuzzy Factory's database structure as seen below consists of 6 tables-

-1. `orders`- Each row corresponds to a unique order_id, when the order was placed and which session it came from and the details about the items purchases like the prices.
+1. `orders`-  Contains 280K records where each row corresponds to a unique order_id, when the order was placed and which session it came from and the details about the items purchases like the prices.

-2. `order_items` - Each row corresponds to a unique order_items_id which give details about the contents of orders.
+2. `order_items` -Contains 320K records where each row corresponds to a unique order_items_id which give details about the contents of orders.

-3. `order_item_refunds`- Each row corresponds to a refund for an order.
+3. `order_item_refunds`- Contains ~9K records where each row corresponds to a refund for an order.

 4. `products`- Each row is a unique product_id along with the name.

-5. `website_sessions`- Each row represents a unique website_session_id, when the session was created, where the session came from and the marketing parameters tracked for the same.
+5. `website_sessions`- Contains 4.7M records where each row represents a unique website_session_id, when the session was created, where the session came from and the marketing parameters tracked for the same.

-6. `website_pageviews`- Each row represents a unique pageview_id representing the different pageview across a wesbite session.
+6. `website_pageviews`- Contains 5.2M records each row represents a unique pageview_id representing the different pageview across a wesbite session.

 <br>
 <br>